Kaleel-rah/eks-ecr/README.md

 ## Secrets

 `KUBE_CONFIG_DATA` – **required**: A base64-encoded kubeconfig file with credentials for Kubernetes to access the cluster.
-You can get it by running the following command:
+You can get it by running the following command

-`
 ```